 The Lakeside Inn was built by the El Cajon Land Company in 1887.
 This was the company that subdivided and laid out Lakeside’s town site, dedicating 45 acres of land, which included Lindo Lake as a public park.
+The Boathouse was built in 1887, at the same time and in conjunction with the long-gone Lakeside Inn.

 Captain Joseph Smith managed the Inn for the land company for a number of years.